Sanjay0-4-zz/Swizzy/README.md

 # Swizzy
 Online food order web application.
-In this project we’re going to be building an online fast-food ordering application, like Swiggy
+In this project we’re going to be build an online fast-food ordering application, like Swiggy

 ### Technologies used